 In Obrestad’s words, she wanted to “show just how important it is to play position and to pay attention to the players at the table.”

 Watching other players act first gave her all the information she needed.
 Rather than relying on her own hand, she observed the actions of those ahead of her and made decisions based on what she estimated about their hands.
-This is how you play your opponent, not the cards, and it’s a valuable skill when playing at any of the best online poker tournaments.
+This is how you play position and your opponents, rather than your own cards.

-If Annette can win a poker tournament without ever looking at her cards — succeeding through poker positions alone — then mastering the strategy is certainly worth the investment.
+If Annette can win a poker tournament without ever looking at her cards – succeeding through poker positions alone – then mastering poker position strategy is certainly worth the investment.